ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 In the factory data set, the following formats are used:

--   uint16 and uint32 -- These are the numeric formats representing,
+-   uint8, uint16, and uint32 -- These are the numeric formats representing,
-    respectively, two-bytes length unsigned integer and four-bytes length unsigned integer.
+    respectively, one-byte length unsigned integer, two-bytes length unsigned integer, and four-bytes length unsigned integer.
 This value is stored in a HEX file in the big-endian order.
 -   Byte string - This parameter represents the sequence of integers between `0`